-Pro-gun rally by thousands in Virginia ends peacefully
+Pro-gun rally attended by thousands in Virginia ends peacefully

 “The Democrat Party in the Great Commonwealth of Virginia are working hard to take away your 2nd Amendment rights,” he tweeted.
 “This is just the beginning.
 Don’t let it happen, VOTE REPUBLICAN in 2020!

-The Virginia State Police, the Virginia Capitol Police and the Richmond Police had a heavy presence, with officers deploying on rooftops, others patrolling in cars and on bicycles.
+The Virginia State Police, the Virginia Capitol Police and the Richmond Police had a heavy presence, with officers deploying on rooftops, patrolling in cars and on bicycles.

 Authorities were looking to avoid a repeat of the violence that erupted in Charlottesville during one of the largest gatherings of white supremacists and other far-right groups in a decade.
 Attendees brawled with counterprotesters, and an avowed white supremacist drove his car into a crowd, killing a woman and injuring dozens more.
 Law enforcement officials faced scathing criticism for what both the white supremacist groups and anti-racism protesters said was a passive response.